TimothyByrd/ChaosHelper/README.md

 `maxSets` (12) is the number of chaos recipe sets the tool will aim to collect in your stash tab.
 It uses this number to determine when to stop showing item classes in the loot filter.
 A quad tab can hold about 16 complete sets (and a regular tab about 4).
-Since you want to be able to ctrl-click to quickly dump items into the tab setting this to 10 or 12 seems reasonable.
+Since you want to be able to ctrl-click to quickly dump items into the tab (and the tab can get messy over time - this is "fragmentation") setting this to 10 or 12 seems reasonable.

 `maxIlvl` (-1) is the maximum ilvl of items to highlight in the loot filter.
 It can be set to 74 to not show regal recipe items.
-The default of -1 means to show ilvl 60 and above.
+The default of -1 means to give the recipe highlight to all applicable items of ilvl 60 and above.
+Note that setting `maxIlvl` will not prevent the filter from showing any rares that it would have shown before.
+Only the highlighting may change from the chaos recipe highlight to what was already in the filter.

-`levelLimitJewelry` (false) sets whether `maxIlvl` will apply to rings, amulets and belts.
+`levelLimitJewelry` (false) sets whether `maxIlvl` will apply to rings, amulets and belts in the loot filter.
+Note that this will not cause rare rings, belts and amulets to be hidden unless the source filter would have hidden them.

 `allowIDedSets` (false) sets whether the tool will support making sets including IDed items.
 - Defaults to false because it causes extra vendor trips.